A probabilistic approach to the asymptotics of the length of the longest alternating subsequence: Finite alphabet random words

 Then, it follows:

 where the last conclusion follows trivially from $\mathcal{G}_{<-n} \supseteq\mathcal{F}_{\leq-\left( n+1\right) }$. \end{pf}

-Taking advantage of the mixing property we can now infer without major effort how the asymptotic variance behaves and also deduce the asymptotic normality of the $\operatorname*{LA}_{n}\left( \mu\right) $ statistic.
+Taking advantage of the mixing property we can now infer without much effort the behaviour of the asymptotic variance and also deduce the asymptotic normality of the statistic $\operatorname*{LA}_{n}\left( \mu\right) $ .
 This is done in the next two paragraphs.

 \emph{Variance. }The computation of the variance of the sequence $S_{n}= {\textstyle\sum\limits_{k=1}^{n}} T^{\left( k\right) }f$ is straightforward.
 Indeed

 and the mixing property from Proposition \ref{pro:vandependence} implies that $\left\vert \operatorname*{Cov}\left( f,T^{\left( k\right) }f\right) \right\vert $ decreases geometrically in $k$, so that all the series involved in (\ref{covformula}) converge.
 Therefore,